 Success is a result of clearly knowing what is required, preparing a plan for achieving it, executing the plan, measuring results, comparing results to desired outcomes, and then making necessary adjustments towards the desired outcomes.
 Do more of what’s working, eliminate what’s not, and keep improving until you find a better way.
-Data provides reliable insights on where to spend more resources and where to spend less.
+Data provides reliable metrics and insights on where to spend more resources and where to spend less.
 Measuring results is critical to consistently producing High Quality Leads.
 The important questions to answer are:

-- What do we want to measure?
+- Which metrics do we want to track?

 - What do we do with the findings?

 Amazon tracks over 700 different metrics.
 However, for most B2Bs, the key categories to track for lead generation are email campaigns, inbound (web), and social media properties.
 Below are the minimal metrics that should be tracked in order to bolster HQL generation.

 |Metrics||What it tells us|

 |Open rates||Open rate metrics don’t reveal whether or not someone has read the email, only that they have opened it.|

 High open rates typically mean that the subject line is interesting and/or the sender (person and/or company) is familiar.